Liouvillian recursion method for the electronic Green's function: Method

 \subsection{Zero temperature Hamiltonian limit}

 A special case of the Liouvillian formalism as presented here is the recursive method at zero temperature in the Hamiltonian formalism.
 The Hamiltonian formalism has one very significant advantage: it only involves operator acting on states.
-The algebra of operators acting on state is a significantly smaller burden than that of operators and superoperators, using it when possible can lead to significantly faster numerical computations.
+The algebra of operators acting on states is a significantly smaller burden than that of operators and superoperators.
+Using it when possible can lead to significantly faster numerical computations.

-In the Hamiltonian formalism, the recursion method must be applied once per term in the spectral weight~\cite{dionne_pyqcm_2023,viswanath_recursion_1994}.
-To replicate this feature in the Liouvillian formalism, we must define two inner products, one for each of the two terms in the Green's function:
+In the Hamiltonian formalism, the recursion method must be applied once per term in the spectral function~\cite{dionne_pyqcm_2023,viswanath_recursion_1994}.
+To replicate this feature in the Liouvillian formalism, we must define two inner products, one for each of the two terms in the Green function:

-Those scalar products correspond to eq.~\eqref{eq:general_scalar} with $g^+(\lambda)=\beta \delta(\lambda)$ and $ g^-(\lambda) = \beta \delta(\beta-\lambda)$, respectively.
-The fermionic Green function is then $ G_{rr'}(t) = \left[ (c_{r'}|c_{r}(t))^+ +(c_{r'}|c_{r}(t))^- \right]\theta(t)$.
+Those scalar products correspond to Eq.~\eqref{eq:general_scalar} with $g^+(\lambda)=\beta \delta(\lambda)$ and $ g^-(\lambda) = \beta \delta(\beta-\lambda)$, respectively.
+The fermionic Green function is then $ G_{rr'}(t) = \left[ (\mathbf{c}_{r'}|\mathbf{c}_{r}(t))^> +(\mathbf{c}_{r'}|\mathbf{c}_{r}(t))^< \right]\theta(t)$.
 The manipulations to be done are similar for both terms.
 Taking the zero temperature limit, the Lanczos coefficient are